 On the other side, we had the digital evangelists.
 Senior leaders who urged us to “aim big”, to “go for it”.
 They told us a modest e-Commerce forecast wouldn’t excite people in the business.
 We listened obviously.
 But for us “exciting people in the business” wasn’t the goal.
 (See also our article on the three monkeys of e-Commerce.
 The deniers were conservative Cool Blues and the evangelists optimistic Sunshine Yellows).

 In the end, we went with a middle-ground e-Commerce forecast.
 We thought of it as a Goldilocks number.
 Not so high that people wouldn’t believe it.
 But not so low it wouldn’t interest people.
 We forecast monthly sales would grow to $200k/month by Month 12, with an overall year 1 forecast of around $1m.

 So, how accurate was our e-Commerce forecast?

 The slow start was down to an unexpected delay in advertising support from the brand team as we launched.
-Though we picked up some sales, the sales were modest.
-Our actual sales were only about 10% of forecast for the first 3 months.
+Though we picked up some sales, these were modest.
+Actual sales were only about 10% of forecast for the first 3 months.

 We used those quiet first 3 months to make improvements.
-We boosted the design of the store website.
-We bedded in the order to delivery system.
-And we got the customer service team used to dealing with e-Commerce enquiries.
+Like refining the store website‘s design.
+Bedding in the order to delivery system.
+And getting the customer service team used to handling enquiries.

 The advertising support eventually came at the end of month 3.
 We also added new products to the range.
 By month 6, we were at 80% of our initial forecast.
 Awareness levels started to rise.
 Store visits increased rapidly.

 The shape of the sales chart was similar to the shape of the product life cycle.
 Lower at the start.
-But with a definite tipping point where rapid growth took off.
+But with a definite tipping point when rapid growth took off.